lauragift21/giftegwuenu.dev/content/posts/deployment-with-cloudflare-pages.md

 ![Configure build commands](/images/uploads/screenshot-2021-03-18-at-09.57.52.png)

-You also need to set up build settings, there are different framework presets to choose from which makes it easier for you if you don't find the framework you are using or feel you don't need to use any of this then you can directly input your own commands in the fields provided.
+You also need to set up build settings, there are different framework presets to choose from which makes it easier for you if you don't find the framework you are using or feel you don't need to use any of this then you can directly input your commands in the fields provided.

 We'll use the Nuxt.js preset for this and if there's a need to set up a default root directory or add environment variables you can also do that here.